asotirescu/quickstart-REST/README.md

 BUILD AND DEPLOY

-A gradle build will create a war file that can be deployed in your HTTP container of choice (it has been tested with Tomcat 7).
+A gradle build will create a war file that can be deployed in your servlet container of choice (it has been tested with Tomcat 7).